 Some of the cocktails also have a springbok in their step, if in name alone: take, for instance, the Cape Town (Sazerac rye, Lillet Blanc, blue curação and bitters), named in honour of South Africa but otherwise bearing no trace of it.
 The 40-plus cocktails are mostly fuelled by quality spirits, with Hendrick’s gin combined with rosewater and lychees in an appealing rose petal martini.

 Although the bottled beers also bear African labels (Namibian Windhoek), the food is international: burgers on naan bread, chicken liver pâté with melba toast and the like.
 The clientele are typical of the neighbourhood.

-The menu is international, with something for everyone, but with a South African accent lent by dishes such as springbok fillet, grilled boerewors sausages and bobotie spring rolls.
+The menu offers something for everyone, with a South African accent lent from dishes such as springbok fillet, grilled boerewors sausages and bobotie spring rolls.

-The two bars serve an impressive 110 wines (more than 50 by the glass) from an eclectic list of old and new world producers including Bouchard Finalyson, a vineyard in South Africa also belonging to The Red Carnation Hotel Collection.
-Passionate mixologists prepare more than 60 cocktails from the classics to the more exotic, while the warm and relaxed service creates an invitingly intimate atmosphere.
+The two bars serve an impressive 110 wines (more than 50 by the glass) from an eclectic list of old and new world producers.
+Passionate mixologists prepare more than 60 cocktails from classics to the more exotic, while the warm and relaxed service creates an invitingly intimate atmosphere.

 |Opening hours:||Open noon-11pm Mon-Sat; noon-5pm Sun.|